 Like genre, this is one of the fundamental concepts upon which the study of film is based.
-Reading through the materials linked to below will give you a very detailed insight into the key theoretical perspectives on analysing narrative.
+Reading through the materials to be found at the two links below will give you a very detailed insight into the key theoretical perspectives on analysing narrative.